trangdoan982/tinder-habit/README.md

 ### Networking
 #### List of network requests by screen
    - Dashboard screen
+   	+ Read/GET: Current habit progress in a calendar view
+	+ Read/GET: Current accountability buddy
+	+ Create/POST: Tap on a day on the calendar to mark progress
+	+ Delete: Tap on a day on the calendar to delete progress

    - First time user screen
    - Schedule meeting screen
    - Matching screen